-The National Health & Public Safety History Museum takes you on a journey through America's development of healthcare, emergency medical care and disaster medical response.
+The National Health & Public Safety History Museum takes you on a journey through America's development of healthcare, emergency medical care and the world of first responders.

 What kind of history is displayed in the museum?

-This museum is extensive and features the history and developments in health care and emergency medicine in the United States.
+This museum is extensive and features the history and developments in health care, emergency medicine and first response in the United States.
 Displays range from mid to late 1600's with artifacts such as blood-letting tools to the 19th Century and all its developments including the earliest EKG, patient transport items, hospital equipment, bizarre artifacts from sanitariums and yes, the macabre world of snake oil salesmen and fake doctors.

-To view a list of the museum's displays, CLICK HERE.
+To view a partial list of the museum's displays, CLICK HERE.

 "We were very fortunate to have Jonathan and Eddy Weiss bring the Mobile Health & Medical Museum to our library.
 They have a huge display of items and are continually adding to their collection.
 I learned with the library patrons about the history of not only medicines and treatments for health issues but about orphan trains, history of different medical instruments (and they actually have these instruments-many one of a kind), epidemics and pandemics.
 Sometimes the treatment was worse than the disease!"